VNG-Realisatie/authzen-nlgov/security.md

 The choice and strength of either mechanism is not in scope.

-Authenticating the PEP allows the PDP to avoid common attacks (such as DoS - see below) and/or reveal its internal policies.
+Authenticating <span class="nlgov-add">requests from</span> the PEP allows the PDP to avoid common attacks (such as DoS - see below) and/or reveal its internal policies.
 A malicious actor could craft a large number of requests to try and understand what policies the PDP is configured with.
 Requesting a client (PEP) be authenticated mitigates that risk.

 ## Trust {#security-trust}

 In ABAC, there is occasionally conversations around the trust between PEP and PDP: how can the PDP trust the PEP to send the right values in?
 This is a misplaced concern.
 The PDP must trust the PEP as ultimately, the PEP is the one responsible for enforcing the decision the PDP produces.

-## Availability & Denial of Service {#security-avail-dos}}
+## Availability & Denial of Service {#security-avail-dos}

 The PDP SHOULD apply reasonable protections to avoid common attacks tied to request payload size, the number of requests, invalid JSON, nested JSON attacks, or memory consumption.
 Rate limiting is one such way to address such issues.